DeepModelingHackathon/Hackathon2021/README.md

 <br>
 ### A3.
 Neural Architecture Search in energy/force fitting

-#### 维度：AI+DeepMD-kit+科研创新
+#### 维度：AI+DeePMD-kit+科研创新

 #### Background&Problem：
 1.***Neural Architecture Search（NAS)*** may be solution to tedious network architecture design（https://arxiv.org/abs/1707.07012), which can learn the model architectures directly on the dataset of interest.

-2.Architectures in DeepMD-kit are delicately designed based on linear and resnet blocks with theoretical hypothesis，while we are open to any other available architecture design.
+2.Architectures in DeePMD-kit are delicately designed based on linear and resnet blocks with theoretical hypothesis，while we are open to any other available architecture design.
 #### Goal:
 1.Use NAS(or meta learning) to automatically change parameters (`neuron`, `lr` and `pref` are recommended) in input.json for better performance in energy & force fitting, after **20w steps** training on the data systems given below;

-2.Use NAS to search for a better network, which may outperform standard DeepMD-kit, after **100w steps** training on the data systems given below.
+2.Use NAS to search for a better network, which may outperform standard DeePMD-kit, after **100w steps** training on the data systems given below.
 #### Possible solution：
 1.This problem is the one with high freedom, you may use any tools to achieve the goals.

 2.For **Goal2**, in energy/force fitting (or you can simultaneously do both), you can use NAS to search for the best architectural building block on a small part of dataset and then transfer the best block architecture to a larger part, then train a new model.
-Finally, compare with standard trained DeepMD-kit on validation part.
+Finally, compare with standard trained DeePMD-kit on validation part.

 3.**PaddlePaddle** provides various tools convenient for NAS:
 >Slim https://github.com/PaddlePaddle/PaddleSlim